SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Experiments and Results

 \subsubsection{Optimization of ADGL Hyperparameters}

-The number of convolutional layers ($N$) in the ADGL module was a critical hyperparameter influencing the model's ability to capture the topological structure of drugs and targets.
-To assess the impact of different layer configurations on DTI prediction, experiments were conducted on both balanced and imbalanced versions of four benchmark datasets, with performance evaluated across multiple metrics, as shown in Fig.~\ref{fig:5} (A-D).
-The results indicated that a two-layer GCN consistently achieved the best performance, particularly on the BindingDB, DrugBank, and Davis datasets.
-For $N=2$, the model excelled in AUROC, AUPR, and F1 score.
-However, on the KIBA dataset, $N=1$ slightly outperformed $N=2$ in AUROC (0.9838 vs. 0.9761) and AUPR (0.9872 vs. 0.9805), suggesting that a shallower GCN might have better captured global associations in this specific dataset.
-Overall, the two-layer setting expanded the receptive field, enhancing message passing and model expressiveness, while higher layer counts introduced complexity, increasing the risk of overfitting.
+The number of convolutional layers ($N$) in the ADGL module significantly influences the ability to capture the topological structure information.
+To evaluate the impact of layer configurations on DTI prediction, experiments were conducted on both balanced and imbalanced versions of four benchmark datasets, as shown in Fig.~\ref{fig:5} (A-D).
+Results demonstrated that a two-layer GCN consistently yielded the best performance.
+However, on the KIBA dataset, $N=1$ slightly outperformed $N=2$ in AUROC and AUPR, indicating that a shallower GCN better captured global associations in this specific case.
+In general, the two-layer configuration expanded the receptive field, enhancing message passing and model expressiveness, while additional layers increased complexity, raising the risk of overfitting.